Favoriot/favoriot_mqtt_makerUno_cytron_wifi_shield/README.md

   link: https://my.cytron.io/p-arduino-iot-wifi-kit-temperature

 # Topic:
-mqtt publish : yourapikey + '/v2/streams'
+mqtt publish : accesstoken + '/v2/streams'

-mqtt subscribe : yourapikey + '/v2/streams/status'
+mqtt subscribe : accesstoken + '/v2/streams/status'

 # In this code, you need to change TWO things:
  *    1. Your 'Access Token' (can be obtained from devices in favoriot platform)